 Dealing with duplicates is one step in the journey of managing your customer data and improving your results from your marketing and sales efforts.

 So how about you?
-Do you have any unique duplicates you’ve encountered, or have any duplicate data horror stories to share?
+Do you have any unique duplicates you’ve encountered, or have any duplicate customer data horror stories to share?